project-sunbird/sunbird.org-docs/features-documentation/contenteditor.md

     <th style="width:65%;">Screen</th>
   </tr>
   <tr>
-    <td>1. <b>Properties</b> enables you to view information that the editor automatically adds about the slide and the objects on the slide</td>
+    <td>1. <b>Properties tab </b> enables you to view information that the editor automatically adds about the slide and the objects on the slide</td>
     <td><img src="features-documentation/images/contenteditor/rightpane3.png"></td>
   </tr>
   </table>